 Ref.
-Findings Audit View Recommendation Priority Agreed Action Plan Who and When shortlisting applicants for the 2015 Eastern Estate tenders.
+Findings Audit View Recommendation Priority Agreed Action Plan Who and When

+described in the

+guidance.
+(3.7)

+7.11 Tender process

+Only one person was involved in the opening of Tenders and completing the process for shortlisting applicants for the 2015 Eastern Estate tenders.
 The date and time tenders are received was not recorded for the Eastern Lettings 2015.
 (3.7) Where only one person is involved in a process there is the risk of accidental or deliberate errors being made The Council could be open to accusations of impropriety or conflict of interest.
 Lack of evidence to support application submissions.
+The Head of Property (Interim) should ensure two people involved in the tender opening and shortlisting process.
 The date and time tenders are received should be recorded.
+High Agreed.
+This will be actioned for the next round of lettings.
+The Head of Property (Interim) From next lettings.

+7.12 Monitoring

-From next lettings.
-7.12 Monitoring No regular monitoring and reporting takes place by the County Farms Team to ensure tenants are compliant with their farm business tenancy agreements (3.8).
-NCC would not know if tenancy agreements are not being complied with.
+No regular monitoring and reporting takes place by the County Farms Team to ensure tenants are compliant with their NCC would not know if tenancy agreements are not being complied with.
 This could lead to financial loss or reputational loss.
-The Council could be open to accusations of impropriety or conflict of interest.
-A regular monitoring system should be set up by the Head of Property (Interim) to ensure tenants are fully complying with their Farm Business Tenancies.
-If it is found that a tenant is acting outside of their agreement then the relevant Committee should be advised and Medium Agreed.
+A regular monitoring system should be set up by the Head of Property (Interim) to ensure tenants are fully complying with Medium Agreed.
 Additional resources have been secured to support the Estates Management.
-The Head of Property (Interim) From February 2016
+The Head of Property (Interim)